orion-project/beam-inspector/bin/help/cam_control.md

 - [Frame rate](https://www.1stvision.com/cameras/IDS/IDS-manuals/en/acquisition-frame-rate.html)
 - [Gain](https://www.1stvision.com/cameras/IDS/IDS-manuals/en/gain-selector.html)

+### Exposure presets

+It's possible to save a set of exposure settings for a given camera as a [preset](./exp_presets.md).
+Presets are listed as buttons at the top of the control panel and can be managed via the context menu.

 ### Autoexposure

 Not every camera model supports the auto exposure feature.
 So the application implements a simple software algorithm for finding an exposure value giving desired beam spot [brightness](./brightness.md).